About the School of Education

 The School of Education was established out of the former Department of Education in 2019 to prepare professional educators who engage in reflective practice and who are competent, caring, committed, collaborative, culturally responsive, and prepared to teach diverse learners in an ever-changing society.

 Students may choose from a variety of education programs that prepare them to become certified teachers.
 Our Middle Level Education degree is one of the longest-standing programs at the University and is a cohort program that prepares candidates to teach language arts, mathematics, science, and social sciences for grades 4-8.

 Other bachelor’s programs include Secondary Education programs in Biology, English, History, and Mathematics offered through the discipline departments.
 Secondary programs prepare candidates to teach grades 6-12.
-The Music Education program prepares candidates for teaching grades K-12 and is offered through the Department of Visual and Performing Arts.
+The Music Education program prepares candidates for teaching grades K-12 and is offered through the Department of Film, Communication, and Performing Arts.